microsoft/WindowsAppSDK/docs/Coding-Guidelines/GettingStarted.md

 Some tips:

+* If VS starts in a configuration of ``Any CPU``, switch to a specific architecture like `x64` to succeessfully build.
 * Build everything in VS via the Build menu's `Build Solution` or `Rebuild Solution`
 * Right-click on individual projects in Solution Explorer to only build select projects.
   Dependencies and Build Order should be defined to build prerequisites (if necessary) for the